Live Well, Be Well at Whitman College 2023-24

 Wellness options, at your fingertips: Whitman College and Princeton University have much to offer as you explore your personal path to wellness.
 We will keep you up to date on the many offerings, including wellness workshops, yoga and mindfulness classes, dance classes, study breaks, and other pop-up programs.
 The College Office has lots of games you and your friends can borrow and we have some light boxes you can borrow to brighten your room now or during the dark gloomy winter months.

 Whitman Game Room: We also have a game room in the lower level of Lauritzen, where you could play ping pong, foosball and other games.

 Intramural Sports: Throughout the year, you’ll have the opportunity to join various intramural teams to represent Whitman College in those competitions.

 Whitman College Resources:

-Momo Wolapaye, your Director of Student Life (DSL)
+Momo Wolapaye, your Assistant Dean of Student Life (ADSL)

 He supports students’ health and wellness efforts and serves as the primary liaison between the college and other University departments, including University Health Services (UHS), Counseling and Psychological Services (CPS), and Office of Disability Services (ODS).